Jack Webb: Dragnet and stardom

-Webb had a featured role as a crime-lab technician in the 1948 film He Walked by Night, based on the real-life murder of a California Highway Patrolman by Erwin Walker.
+Webb had a featured role as a crime-lab technician in the 1948 film He Walked by Night, based on the real-life murder of California Highway Patrolman Loren Cornwell Roosevelt, by Erwin Walker.
 The film was produced in semidocumentary style with technical assistance provided by Detective Sergeant Marty Wynn of the Los Angeles Police Department.
 He Walked By Night's thinly veiled fictionalized recounting of the 1946 Walker crime spree gave Webb the idea for Dragnet: a recurring series based on real cases from LAPD police files, featuring authentic depictions of the modern police detective, including methods, mannerisms, and technical language.

-With much assistance from Sgt.
-Marty Wynn and legendary LAPD chief William H. Parker, Dragnet premiered on NBC Radio in 1949 and ran till 1957.
+With much assistance from Wynn and legendary LAPD chief William H. Parker, Dragnet premiered on NBC Radio in 1949 and ran until 1957.
 It was also picked up as a television series by NBC, which aired episodes each season from 1952 to 1959.
 Webb played Sgt.
 Joe Friday and Barton Yarborough co-starred as Sgt.
 Ben Romero.
 After Yarborough's death, Ben Alexander joined the cast.

 Webb was a stickler for attention to detail.
 He believed viewers wanted "realism" and tried to give it to them.
 Webb had tremendous respect for those in law enforcement.
 He often said, in interviews, that he was angry about the "ridiculous amount" of abuse to which police were subjected by the press and the public.
-Webb was also impressed by the long hours, the low pay, and the high injury rate among police investigators of the day, particularly in the LAPD, which had by then acquired a notorious reputation for jettisoning officers who had become ill or injured in the line of duty; in Webb's book, The Badge: True and Terrifying Crime Stories that Could Not Be Presented on TV, from the Creator and Star of "Dragnet", one of Erwin Walker's victims, LAPD detective Lt.
+Webb was also impressed by the long hours, the low pay, and the high injury rate among police investigators of the day, particularly in the LAPD, which had by then acquired a notorious reputation for jettisoning officers who had become ill or injured in the line of duty; in Webb's book, The Badge, one of Erwin Walker's victims, LAPD detective Lt.
 Colin Forbes, was among those whose experiences were so noted.